KenCz94/movie-ns-app/README.md

 ## App link:

-Access to the app at [Movies NS](http://34.231.244.53/) hosting with AWS using Elastic Container Registry, Elastic Container Registry, Elastic Container Service and Docker image.
+Access to the app at [Movies NS](http://34.231.244.53/) hosting with AWS using Elastic Container Registry, Elastic Container Service and Docker image.

 ## Table of Content: